 To help achieve an accurate picture of those needs and wants you need to address for the other party, it is crucial to do your homework beforehand.
 Take the initiative by asking that manager out to lunch.
 Keep the conversation casual, but stay focused on future company plans, the division, and how you and your team can play a key role in that plan.
 In a casual setting away from the office, people are often more comfortable and willing to share insights or personal views that will help in the negotiation process.
 Additionally, it will help build rapport that can ease the discussion later and elevate added tensions that sometimes arise during tough negotiations.

-Staging the Discussion
+Stage the Negotiation Discussion